-Big Tree Substation is an existing air insulated 115/34.5kV substation located in the Town of Orchard Park, NY, with two existing 115kV lines connected to a 34.5kV main and transfer bus scheme thru two 40/53/66(74) MVA 115kV/34.5kV Delta-Wye transformers.
-As part of the work proposed in a Bulk Electric System (BES) TLP Solutions Study, it was proposed that the 115kV bus would be rebuilt as three bay breaker and a half (BAAH) arrangement with nine 3000A 145kV circuit breakers and 28 motorized disconnect switches.
+Big Tree Substation is an existing air insulated 115/34.5kV substation located in the Town of Orchard Park, New York, with two existing 115kV lines connected to a 34.5kV main and transfer bus scheme through two 40/53/66(74) MVA 115kV/34.5kV Delta-Wye transformers.
+As part of the work proposed in a Bulk Electric System (BES) TLP Solutions Study, it was proposed that the 115kV bus would be rebuilt as a three bay breaker and a half (BAAH) arrangement with nine 3000A 145kV circuit breakers and 28 motorized disconnect switches.

 The existing two transformer banks would be relocated to the south side of the new BAAH yard and the LV side of the two transformers would be connected to the existing 34.5kV AIS substation yard via motorized disconnect switches, potheads, and 35kV U/G cable.